Fl0W97/ci-p3-stock-analyst/README.md

 ## Tools & Technologies used

+The main functions are generated with Python.
+However, to set up the whole project a standard template consits of files of json, js, txt, html and css.

 - node.js
 - phython (import prettyTable, os, gspread, datetime, requests, json)
 - Git used for version control (git status, git add, git commit)